civol/HDLRuby/README.md

  - The `<`, `>`, `<=` and `>=` operators can only be used on vectors of `bit`, `unsigned` or `signed` values, `integer` or `float` values.

- - When compared, values of type different from vector of `signed` and from `float` are considered as vectors of `unsigned`.
+ - When compared, values of a type different from the vector of `signed` and from `float` are considered as vectors of `unsigned`.

 #### Logic and shift operators
-<a name="logic"></a>

 In HDLRuby, the logic operators are all bitwise.
-For performing Boolean computations, it is necessary to use single bit values.
+For performing Boolean computations, it is necessary to use single-bit values.
 The bitwise logic binary operators are `&`, `|`, and `^`, and the unary one is `~`.
 They have the same meaning as their Ruby equivalents.

-__Note__: there is two reasons why there is no Boolean operators
+__Note__: there are two reasons why there are no Boolean operators

- 1. Ruby language does not support redefinition of the Boolean operators
+ 1. Ruby language does not support the redefinition of the Boolean operators

- 2. In Ruby, each value which is not `false` nor `nil` is assumed to be true.
+ 2. In Ruby, each value that is not `false` nor `nil` is assumed to be true.
 This is perfectly relevant for software, but not for hardware where the basic data types are bit vectors.
 Hence, it seemed preferable to support Boolean computation for one-bit values only, which can be done through bitwise operations.

 The shift operators are `<<` and `>>` and have the same meaning as their Ruby equivalent.
 They do not change the bit width and preserve the sign for `signed` values.